UnacceptableBehaviour/js_canvas/test_pages/u10_fp_math_functions/README.md

 Code starting to look a bit more presentable.
 [CODE: 12 tiles 4x3](https://github.com/UnacceptableBehaviour/js_canvas/blob/f061f6283458a79b2545d58a226f466026898292/test_pages/u10_fp_math_functions/u10_fp_math_functions.js).

-### 3. How to do metrics on requestAnimationFrame (RAF) call?
-Add paint metrics.
-Take a baseline.
-Add mode to draw lines from adjacent points, instead of dots.
-Paint on internal object canvas and copy to main canvas to clip MathTile.
-Redo metrics, improved?

-### X. How to add unit tests maybe?

 **Some experiments:**
 | 1 | 2 | 3 |
 | - | - | - |